We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 It Helps You Sleep Better

-Your circadian rhythm is what allows you to be active during the day and sleep well at night.
-From the beginning of time, humans learned to wake when the sun comes up and sleep when it goes down.
+Your circadian rhythm allows you to be active during the day and sleep well at night.
+From the beginning, humans learned to wake when the sun rises and sleep when it goes down.
 However, modern society can mess with our ability to get enough sleep and stay energized.

-Artificial light gives us so many benefits we didn’t have before but can also confuse our bodies.
-By minimizing the use of bulbs, you can help you feel more awake during the day and tired at night.
+Artificial light gives us so many benefits we didn’t have before, but it also confuses our bodies.
+Relying more on natural light can help you feel more awake during the day and tired at night.

-The hormone serotonin contributes to your energy levels and natural light encourages the release of that hormone during the day and melatonin – which encourages sleep– at night.
+The hormone serotonin contributes to your energy levels, and natural light encourages its release during waking hours.
+Exposure during the day promotes melatonin production at night, which encourages sleep.

-Healthy adults need between seven and nine hours of sleep each night for wellness and spending time in sunlight can help you achieve this.
+Healthy adults need between seven and nine hours of sleep each night for wellness.
+Spending time in sunlight can help you achieve this.

 It Provides Vitamin D

-The essential nutrient helps your body absorb calcium and phosphorous, which contribute to bone health.
+This essential nutrient helps your body absorb calcium and phosphorous, contributing to bone health.
 It can also increase your immunity fight inflammation and decrease your cancer risk.

-Getting natural light between 10 a.m. and 3 p.m. provides you with the most vitamin D but any amount of sunlight can help.
+Getting natural light between 10 and 3 provides you with the most vitamin D, but any amount of sunlight can help.

-Vitamin D deficiency causes many health issues including depression, hair loss, fatigue, insomnia, achiness, loss of apetite and weakness.
+Vitamin D deficiency causes many health issues, including depression, hair loss, fatigue, insomnia, achiness, loss of appetite and weakness.
 While supplements can provide vitamin D, they might not be necessary to increase your exposure.

 Everyone needs different levels of vitamins.
 Always consult with your doctor before starting any new supplements.